Jonathan-Chan8/COMP9323-Group-Project/supportsConnect/README.md

 1. Assuming you have set up the virtual environment and have docker working, do:

-	$ python3 network.py
+	$ flask app

-	You should then be able to view the website in your browser
+	You should then be able to view the website at localhost in your browser

 ## DEACTIVATE VIRTUAL ENV ##